 Submit Civil Documents that Support Your DS-260

 You and each family member immigrating with you must submit civil documents.
 Civil documents include items such as birth certificates, marriage certificates, and police records that support the information provided on your online DS-260.
 You must gather, scan, and then upload these documents to the CEAC website.
 Your civil documents must be issued by the official issuing authority in your country.
 If these documents are not in English, you must also include a certified translation.

 Prepare for Your Visa Interview

 After the NVC schedules your visa interview appointment, they will send you, your petitioner, and your agent/attorney (if applicable) an email noting the appointment date and time.
 Before you may attend the interview, you’ll need to do a few more things.
 Wait until you get your interview appointment letter.
 The letter will contain more specific guidance.
 U.S. embassies in different countries may have slightly different requirements.
-So place close attention to your particular letter.
+So pay close attention to your specific letter.
 In general, you must:

 - Schedule and attend a medical examination.
 Each family member that will immigrate must get a medical exam performed by a U.S. government-approved doctor.